adgayle/aws-saa-study-guide/saa.md

 # AWS Solution Architect - Associate
 ## AWS Global Infrastructure
 * An Availability Zone (AZ) is one or more discrete data centers, each with redundant power, networking and connectivity housed in separate facilities
-* A Region is a physical location in the workd which consists of two or more Availability Zones (AZ)
+* A Region is a physical location in the world which consists of two or more Availability Zones (AZ)
 * Edge Locations are endpoints for AWS which are used for content caching.
 Typically consists of CloudFront, Amazon's Content Delivery Network (CDN)

 ## IAM
 ### 101
 * Manages access to users and resources in an AWS account
 * Allows for shared access to the AWS account by multiple users
-* Granular permissions
+* Granular permissions using JSON policy
 * Identity Federation (Active Directory, Facebook, LinkedIn, etc.)
 * Multi-factor authentication (enable at least for root account)
 * Provide temporary access for users / devices and services where necessary
 * Default access is No Access
 * Roles are Global
-* You can now attach / detach roles to running EC2 instances
+* You can attach / detach roles to running EC2 instances

 ### Authorization and Authentication
 * Users, Groups, Roles, Policy Documents (JSON)
-* Universal so not region independent
+* Universal so not region dependent
 * Root account has complete access
 * New users have no access
 * Programmatic access via Access Key ID and Secret Access Key.
 Shared only at creation so save them for SDK, CLI and API use.
 Cannot be used for console access.
 * Console access via user and password
 * Multi-factor and password policy can be enabled
-    * Always enabled MFA for root user
+    * Always enable MFA for root user
-    * Users have to enabled their own MFA
+    * Users have to enable their own MFA
 * Use groups to organize access
 * Roles can be assigned to users or groups
 * IAM policies are JSON documents granting permissions to users to access resources
 * Managed policies are created by AWS and cannot be edited
-* Customer policies are created by the customer
+* Custom policies can be created
 * Inline policies are attached directly to the user

 ## Cognito